node-a-team/terra-validator_exporter/README.md

 Prometheus exporter for Terra Validators

+## Introduction
+This exporter is for monitoring information which is not provided from Tendermint’s basic Prometheus exporter (localhost:26660), and other specific information monitoring purposes

 ## Collecting information list
 - blockHeight: Height of the current block
 - bondedTokens: Number of currently bonded Luna